Pylon (novel)

-Pylon is a novel by the American author William Faulkner.
+Pylon is the eighth novel by the American author William Faulkner.
 Published in 1935, Pylon is set in New Valois, a fictionalized version of New Orleans.
 It is one of Faulkner's few novels set outside Yoknapatawpha County, his favorite fictional setting.
 Pylon is the story of a group of barnstormers whose lives are thoroughly unconventional.
 They live hand-to-mouth, always just a step or two ahead of destitution, and their interpersonal relationships are unorthodox and shocking by the standards of their society and times.
 They meet an overwrought and extremely emotional newspaperman in New Valois, who gets deeply involved with them, with tragic consequences.

 The novel provided the basis for the 1957 film The Tarnished Angels.